GlobalNamesArchitecture/gnparser/README.rst

 -  ``"parse": false`` - A string could not be recognized as a scientific name

-Creating stable GUIDs for name strings
+Creating stable GUIDs for name-strings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``gnparser`` uses UUID version 5 to generate its ``id`` field.
-There is algorithmic 1:1 relationship between the name string and the UUID.
+There is algorithmic 1:1 relationship between the name-string and the UUID.
 Moreover the same algorithm can be used in any popular language to
 generate the same UUID.
 Such IDs can be used to globally connect information
-about name strings or information associated with name-strings.
+about name-strings or information associated with name-strings.

 More information about UUID version 5 can be found in the `Global Names
 blog <http://globalnames.org/news/2015/05/31/gn-uuid-0-5-0/>`_.